Skip to content

 }

-⚠️ Note: Layouts without explicit padding default to 0px (no inheritance from project theme).
+⚠️ Note: Layouts without explicit padding default to 0px (no inheritance from project style).

 12-column flexible grid system for responsive layouts.